 - Sharp, stabbing pain.
 A woman may experience the pain on the upper uterine fundus as initial separation occurs.

 - Heavy bleeding.
 This usually happens after the separation of the placenta.
 External bleeding will only occur if the placenta. separates first from the edges.
 Internal bleeding will occur if placenta. separates from the center because blood would pool under it.

 - Uterus is tense and rigid.
-Most often called as Couvelaire uterus, it appears as a board-like, hard uterus without any bleeding.
+Most often called as Couvelaire uterus, it appears as a board-like, hard

 These diagnostic procedures would be enforced by the physician to finally diagnose the presence of abruption placenta.